Collaboration is key to progress, so we have shared our learnings from the successful implementation of heat recovery technologies.

-At Chivas Brothers we have made the expertise and learnings from the successful integration of enhanced heat recovery technologies ‘open source’.
+At Chivas Brothers we made the expertise and learnings from the successful integration of enhanced heat recovery technologies ‘open source’.
 The move was made after the application of the technology at our Glentauchers site showed significant benefit in carbon emissions reduction, providing insights that will benefit the industry at large if adopted at other suitable distillation sites.

 The heat recovery technologies, including Mechanical Vapour Recompression (MVR) and Thermo Vapour Recompression (TVR), are designed to capture and recycle heat generated in the distillation process that would otherwise go to waste.